AlekseiSnigur/MercansTestAssignment/Readme.md

 <rest-assured>5.4.0</rest-assured>

 How to run:
+1. Clone project to Your device
-1. Open Maven -> Lifecycle -> Clean
+2. Open Maven -> Lifecycle -> Clean
-2. Run Tests in LoginAndLogout class
+3. Run Tests in LoginAndLogout class
-3. Result will be in allure-results folder
+4. Result will be in allure-results folder

 | N | Test Case                              | Expected result       | Status |